Levi-Nicklas/DataVizSamples/README.md

 # Data Visualization and Reproducible Research

-> Firstname Lastname.
+> Levi C. Nicklas.

-Learn more about me in my [GitHub profile page](https://github.com/reiminer)
+Learn more about me in my [GitHub profile page](https://github.com/Levi-Nicklas)

-The following is a sample of products created during the _"Data Visualization and Reproducible Research"_ course in Fall 2020.
+The following is a sample of products created during the _"Data Visualization and Reproducible Research"_ course in Fall 2020 at [Florida Polytechnic University](https://floridapoly.edu/).

 ## Project 01

-In the `project_01/` folder you can find... _[short description of your revised project goes here]_
+In the `project_01/` folder you can find a small project featuring a textual analysis of the Federalist Papers written by Alexander Hamilton, James Madison, and John Jay.

 **Sample data visualization:**